 Crust:

-4 tablespoons (or a half-stick) unsalted butter - melted
+4 tablespoons (or a half-stick) unsalted butter -

 ¼ cup white sugar